About the Instructor

 Mark Madagascar

 Here I am in my favorite biome, the tropical rainforest.
 I am also in one of my favorite places on earth: Madagascar.
-I was on a research trip there in 2001.
+This was during a research trip in 2001.

-lie in research on technology in the biology classroom, online teaching, and effective teaching of introductory biology in lecture and lab (hence my involvement with the Association for Biology Laboratory Education).
+My continued biology interests lie in research on technology in the biology classroom, online teaching, and effective teaching of introductory biology in lecture and lab (hence my involvement with the Association for Biology Laboratory Education).
 Another interest of mine continues to be Madagascar (conservation, culture, amphibians).
 I serve on the board of directors for a non-profit organization that seeks to improve the quality of life for Malagasy people.
-My future goal is to obtain a "teaching faculty" position at a university to continue doing what I love -- teaching biology (and hopefully taking summer research trips with students to Madagascar)!
+Hopefully, my future career continues to involve helping undergraduates learn, teaching biology, and taking research or teaching trips to Madagascar!

-Beyond OU, I enjoy spending time with my family, traveling, eating yummy foods, and I'd like to get back into racquetball and playing flute.
+Beyond the activities above, I enjoy spending time with my family, traveling, eating and cooking yummy foods, and I'd like to get back into racquetball and playing my flute.

 OU Logo